tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"introduce":"SQL-level audit is supported",
-		"name":"SQL-level audit is supported",
+		"name":"SQL-level Audit Is Supported",
 		"description":"Audit can be carried out on SQL including addition, deletion, change and investigation executed by the user", "id":2294
 	},
 	{
 		"introduce":"Migrate the availability zone",
-		"name":"Migrate the availability zone",
+		"name":"Migrate The Availability Zone",
 		"description":"The Availability Zone of JCS for SQL Server instance can be changed.
 During the change, the influence on businesses is negligible, and only reconnection is required", "id":2295
 	},
 	{
-		"introduce":"The creation of JCS for Kubernetes supports the addition of working node group of GPU type", "name":"The addition of working node group of GPU type is supported", "description":"1.
+		"introduce":"The creation of JCS for Kubernetes supports the addition of working node group of GPU type", "name":"The Addition of Working Node Group of GPU Type Is Supported", "description":"1.
 When the cluster or working node group is created, the instance type of GPU type is supported;\n2.
 Currently GPU type is available to 1.12.3 version only;\n3.
 Currently GPU type is greyscale launched in Availability Zone A and Availability Zone B in cn-north-1;", "id":2296
 	},